-If a student does not conduct himself/herself properly on a school vehicle, the school vehicle driver is expected to bring such misconduct to the Building Principal's attention through a written referral.
-Students who become a serious disciplinary problem may have their riding privileges suspended by the Building Principal or the Superintendent.
-In such cases, the student's parent will become responsible for seeing that his or her child gets to and from school safely.
+If a student does not conduct himself/herself properly on a school vehicle, the school vehicle driver is expected to bring such misconduct to the building principal's attention through a written referral.
+Students who become a serious disciplinary problem may have their riding privileges suspended by the building principal, the superintendent or their designee.
+In such cases, the student's caregiver will become responsible for seeing that their child gets to and from school safely.
 Should the suspension from transportation amount to a suspension from attendance, Cortland Enlarged City School District will make appropriate arrangements to provide for the student's education.

 A student subjected to a suspension from transportation is not entitled to a full hearing pursuant to Education Law § 3214.
-However, the student and the student's parent will be provided with a reasonable opportunity for an informal conference with the Building Principal or Program Supervisor to discuss the conduct and the penalty involved.
+However, the student and the student's caregiver will be provided with a reasonable opportunity for an informal conference with the building principal or program supervisor to discuss the conduct and the penalty involved.